afrl-rq/OpenUxAS-bootstrap/README.md

 For each repository, the version-control system is identified, a URL to the repository is given, and a specific revision is identified.
 For git, the most common version-control system, the revision is a refspec and may be:

-- a specific branch, such as "master"
+- a specific branch, such as "develop"
 - a tag, such as "v2.0.0"
 - a specific commit, identified directly